Laerso-R/NOSTV-lightning/README.md

 2. Build the App using the _Lightning-CLI_ by running `lng build` inside the root of your project

 3. Fire up a local webserver and open the App in a browser by running `lng serve` inside the root of your project

+4. To avoid scrollbars on Google Chrome make sure to anable responsive dimentions and set the screen size to 1920x1080 (right click on screen > Inspect > Browse Tools Bar(Phone/Tablet icon))

 #### Developing the App